 What does the VA Loan Process Look Like?

-VA loans work fairly similar to most other mortgage options, but with a few caveats.
+VA loans work like most other mortgage options, but with a few caveats.
 A typical VA loan process works something like this:1.
 Get Prequalified

-When you and your agent find the perfect VA loan approved home, it’s time to craft an offer and negotiation a contract with the seller.
-It’s important to find a VA loan savvy agent you trust that also knows the ins and outs of VA loans.4.
+When you and your agent find the perfect VA loan approved home, it is time to craft an offer and negotiation a contract with the seller.
+It is important to find a VA loan savvy agent you trust that also knows the ins and outs of VA loans.4.
 Go through the VA Appraisal and Underwriting

 Once under contract, your lender will order a VA appraisal of the property.
 The VA appraisal is not a home inspection, but a VA requirement to ensure the property meets fair market value and the VA's minimum property requirements.
-Around the same time underwriters will evaluate your income, financial and related documents along with the appraisal once it’s finalized.
-If everything checks out, you’ll be issued a clear to close and move on to your loan closing.5.
+Around the same time underwriters will evaluate your income, financial and related documents along with the appraisal once it is finalized.
+If everything checks out, you will be issued a clear to close and move on to your loan closing.5.
 Closing